 When freezing leftovers (if you even have any left over) cut the cake into individual pieces and freeze.
 Thaw just what you need at the time and serve.

 If freezing the entire cake, leave it in the pan, cover with plastic wrap and then foil.
 Thaw at room temperature in a few hours or overnight in the refrigerator.
 Glaze with our simple buttermilk icing or a dusting a powdered sugar.

-Can you use other kinds of berries in this cake?
+Can you use other kinds of berries in this zucchini cake recipe?